SDGforskning/sdg-strings/SDG13_query_action_WoS.md

       NEAR/15
           (
-          ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$")) OR "drought$" OR "flood*" OR "heatwave$" OR "heat-wave$" OR "wildfire*" OR "forest fire*" OR "wild-fire*" OR "forestfire*"OR  "cold spells"
-          OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "earthquake$" OR "volcanic activit*" OR "volcanic emission$" OR "volcanic eruption$" OR "landslide$" OR "rockslide$" OR "surface collapse$" OR "mud flow$" OR "land-slide$" OR "rock-slide$" OR "mud-flow$"
+          ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$")) OR "drought$" OR "flood*" OR "cold spells" OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "heatwave$" OR "heat-wave$" OR "wildfire*" OR "forest fire*" OR "wild-fire*" OR "forestfire*" OR OR "earthquake$" OR "volcanic activit*" OR "volcanic emission$" OR "volcanic eruption$" OR "landslide$" OR "rockslide$" OR "surface collapse$" OR "mud flow$" OR "land-slide$" OR "rock-slide$" OR "mud-flow$"